Tuition & Fees

 Withdrawals and Refunds

 Fees are not refundable.

-Tuition is cancelled subject to the following conditions:
+Tuition is canceled subject to the following conditions:

 - Notice of withdrawal must be made in writing to the dean of the student's school.

-- The date of receipt of written notice of withdrawal by the Dean's Office determines the amount of tuition cancelled.
+- The date of receipt of written notice of withdrawal by the Dean's Office determines the amount of tuition canceled.

 The cancellation schedule that follows will apply to students withdrawing voluntarily, as well as to students who are dismissed from the University for academic or disciplinary reasons.
 A student who drops, withdraws or fails to attend some or all of the classes for which the student registers will be responsible for paying all or a portion of tuition and fees in accordance with the refund schedules below.
 A student’s failure to attend class does not absolve the student of his or her financial responsibility as described herein.